nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

 TCP load balancing via TransportServer resources is not supported.

 {{< note >}}
-The NGINX Plus Ingress Controller's custom resource [TransportServer](https://docs.nginx.com/nginx-ingress-controller/configuration/transportserver-resource/) and the SMI Spec's custom resource [TrafficSplit](https://github.com/servicemeshinterface/smi-spec/blob/main/apis/traffic-split/v1alpha3/traffic-split.md) share the same Kubernetes short name `ts`.
+The NGINX Ingress Controller's custom resource [TransportServer](https://docs.nginx.com/nginx-ingress-controller/configuration/transportserver-resource/) and the SMI Spec's custom resource [TrafficSplit](https://github.com/servicemeshinterface/smi-spec/blob/main/apis/traffic-split/v1alpha3/traffic-split.md) share the same Kubernetes short name `ts`.
 To avoid conflicts, use the full names `transportserver(s)` and `trafficsplit(s)` when managing these resources with `kubectl`.
 {{< /note >}}

-To learn how to expose your applications using NGINX Plus Ingress Controller, refer to the [Expose an Application with NGINX Plus Ingress Controller]( {{< ref "/tutorials/kic/ingress-walkthrough.md" >}} ) tutorial.
+To learn how to expose your applications using NGINX Ingress Controller, refer to the [Expose an Application with NGINX Ingress Controller]( {{< ref "/tutorials/kic/ingress-walkthrough.md" >}} ) tutorial.

 ## Enable Egress

-You can configure NGINX Plus Ingress Controller to act as the egress endpoint of the mesh, enabling your meshed services to communicate securely with external, non-meshed services.
+You can configure NGINX Ingress Controller to act as the egress endpoint of the mesh, enabling your meshed services to communicate securely with external, non-meshed services.

 {{<note>}} Multiple endpoints for a single egress deployment are supported, but multiple egress deployments are not supported. {{</note>}}

 ### Enable with Manifests
-If you are installing NGINX Plus Ingress Controller with manifests follow the [Install with Manifests](#install-with-manifests) instructions and make the following changes to the NGINX Plus Ingress Controller Pod spec:
+If you are installing NGINX Ingress Controller with manifests follow the [Install with Manifests](#install-with-manifests) instructions and make the following change to the NGINX Ingress Controller Pod spec:

-- Add the following label to the NGINX Plus Ingress Controller Pod spec:
+- Add the following label to the NGINX Ingress Controller Pod spec:

-    ```bash
+    ```yaml
+    labels:
       nsm.nginx.com/enable-egress: "true"
+      ...
     ```

-  This label prevents automatic injection of the sidecar proxy and configures the NGINX Plus Ingress Controller as the egress endpoint of the mesh.
+  This label prevents automatic injection of the sidecar proxy and configures the NGINX Ingress Controller as the egress endpoint of the mesh.

+  This will create a virtual server block in NGINX Ingress Controller that terminates TLS connections using the SPIFFE certs fetched from the SPIRE agent.

   {{<note>}}
   In NGINX Service Mesh versions prior to v1.7.0, the `nsm.nginx.com/enable-egress: "true"` annotation was used instead of a label.
   Support for this annotation will be removed in a future release.
   {{</note>}}

-- Add the following command-line argument to the container args in the NGINX Plus Ingress Controller Pod spec:

-    ```bash
-    -enable-internal-routes
-    ```

-  This will create a virtual server block in NGINX Plus Ingress Controller that terminates TLS connections using the SPIFFE certs fetched from the SPIRE agent.

-  {{< important >}}This command-line argument must be used with the `-nginx-plus` and `spire-agent-address` command-line arguments. {{< /important >}}

 ### Enable with Helm

-{{<note>}} NGINX Plus Ingress Controller v2.2+ is required to deploy via Helm and integrate with NGINX Service Mesh. {{</note>}}
+{{<note>}} NGINX Plus Ingress Controller v2.2+ or NGINX OSS Ingress Controller v3.0+ is required to deploy via Helm and integrate with NGINX Service Mesh. {{</note>}}

-If you are installing NGINX Plus Ingress Controller with Helm, follow the [Install with Helm](#install-with-helm) instructions and set `nginxServiceMesh.enableEgress` to `true`.
+If you are installing NGINX Ingress Controller with Helm, follow the [Install with Helm](#install-with-helm) instructions and set `nginxServiceMesh.enableEgress` to `true`.

-### Allow Pods to route egress traffic through NGINX Plus Ingress Controller
+### Allow Pods to route egress traffic through NGINX Ingress Controller

-If egress is enabled you can configure Pods to route **all** egress traffic - requests to non-meshed services - through NGINX Plus Ingress Controller.
+If egress is enabled you can configure Pods to route **all** egress traffic - requests to non-meshed services - through NGINX Ingress Controller.
 This feature can be enabled by adding the following annotation to the Pod spec of an application Pod:

 ```bash